rameshvarun/Hnefatafl/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Overview
 Hnefatafl is a family of 2-player Viking board games, where one player tries to guide a King to a refugee square, while attackers try to prevent this.
 Right now, we're implementing the popular 11x11 variant - Feltar Hnefatafl.
+To learn more about Hnefatafl + it's history, check out this video - https://www.youtube.com/watch?v=gND2P1sHM3U.

 ## Programming Patterns
 ### Retrolambda